-PHOTO COURTESY OF ALLMOVIEPHOTOS.CO DiCaprio and Winslet star in Revoluionary Road.
+DiCaprio and Winslet star in Revoluionary Road.

 Both Winslet and DiCaprio perform extremely well in this movie.
 Winslet is especially deserving of the critical praise and Best Actress Golden Globe sures.
 However, the film deserves credit for its first-rate acting, gorgeous cinematography and defiance of some of the conventions of the 50s conformity drama.

+Page 10 January 23, 2009

+ARTS & ENTERTAINMENT THE SPECTATOR

+Hamilton Choir Sings in NYC

+by Rachel Pohl '11

-Cindy Tower inspired students and faculty members to work together to draw people and architecture.
-ARTS & ENTERTAINMENT THE SPECTATOR Hamilton Choir Sings in NYC by Rachel Pohl '11 Arts & Entertainment Editor This past Saturday night, the Hamilton College Choir in conjunction with the University Glee Club (UGC) performed in front of hundreds in Avery Fisher Hall at Lincoln Center in New York City.
+ARTS & ENTERTAINMENT EDITOR

+This past Saturday night, the Hamilton College Choir in conjunction with the Uni-

+versity Glee Club (UGC) performed in front of hundreds in Avery Fisher Hall at Lincoln Center in New York City.
 Avery Fisher Hall is the home of America's oldest symphony orchestra, the New York Philharmonic.
-The 60member Choir sang severthe College Hill singers.
+The 60member Choir sang several songs including "Babylone," "My Lord, What a Mornin'," "Ave Maria," and "Jubilate Deo."
+Professor of music and director of choral music at Hamilton, G. Roberts Kolb is responsible for directing the choir and the College Hill singers.
 Both groups boast a continued tradition of superiority in choral singing for over a century.
 The Choir travels regularly; last spring break, the group travsongs together.
 Founded in 1886, the UGC is a male singing group with 120 active members.
 The club encourages excellence in singing; members are of all ages from recent college graduates to older men who have been in the group for decades.
 The group sings a wide range of music including Broadway, classical, sea chanteys, and traditional college songs.
-The UGC is The Hamilton Choir sang at the Avery Fisher Hall on January 17th.

-al songs including "Babylone," "My Lord, What a Mornin'," "Ave Maria," and "Jubilate Deo."
-Professor of music and director of choral music at Hamilton, G. Roberts Kolb is responsible for directing the choir and eled across the Midwest and will go to Italy this upcoming spring break.
+The UGC is closely eled across the Midwest and will go to Italy this upcoming spring break.
 Over the last 18 years, the choir has undertaken five concert tours in Europe.
 The Hamilton College Choir and the UGC sang four connected with Hamilton, as John Low Baldwin, a director of Hamilton's Choir in the 1950s and 60s and member of Hamilton's music faculty, was the conductor of the UGC for 39 years.
 This Week In...